wp-plugins/shopsquad/readme.txt

 1. A screenshot of the plugin

 == Changelog ==

+= 2.1 =
+* Fixed styling issues when plugin width is 220px or less.
+(Images auto-resize.)

 = 2.0 =
 * Complete plugin redesign.
 Now shows thumbnail, link to profile page, and invitation to join.